Living with a mental illness is challenging, living with one that is not stabilized can be debilitating. So what can you do?

 An Entrepreneur from Toronto says: “Just routine… going to bed every night around the same time.
 Putting the Blackberry in Bedside mode.
 I still watch TV etc while in bed and that doesn’t affect my sleep …. as long as I switch it off around the same time every night.
 But even more important: getting up every morning around the same time (no difference between weekdays or weekends).
 And off course the soft noise of blowing wind by the CPAP.”

 An Author from Seattle says: “Xanax, over-the-counter Costco sleep aid, and, oddly, watching an old Criminal Minds or Fraser show (recorded and saved).
 Also Buddhist-style breathing when TV is off–concentrating totally on my breath going in and out, allowing no thoughts.”

 An Account Executive at an IT consulting firm says: “Consistent bedtime, exercise (for me, running or weight-lifting), limiting computer/TV before bed (especially news), reading in bed, prayer.”

 A Mental Health Educator from NY says: “I’m beginning to find that my sleep cycle and my moods seem to be separate from one another.
 My moods have been pretty stable for almost a year, but I still have wicked insomnia that inevitably leads to irritability/depression.
 I find that doing artwork right before I go to bed at least helps my brain calm down, even if I don’t sleep…”

-Bottom line: no matter what strategy and tricks you use, the key to your own Mental Health stability is finding something that works for you.
+Bottom line: no matter what strategy you use, the key to your own Mental Health stability is finding something that works for you.

 Let us know what you do to manage your sleep?